-- Review the Intergenerational Love Learning Appendix and utilize useful information during the "Understanding Two-Spirit Identity" section of the lesson delivery/learning sequence. - Invite a guest speaker from the local Indigenous community to share their experiences and knowledge about Two-Spirit identity. - Moderate Extension for Grades 8 12: Organize either an in-person or virtual field trip to visit a cultural center or museum showcasing Indigenous art and history, with a focus on Two-Spirit representation.
+- Review the Intergenerational Love Learning Appendix and utilize useful information during the "Understanding Two-Spirit Identity" section of the lesson delivery/ learning sequence and definitions of terms in bold. - Invite a guest speaker from the local Indigenous community to share their experiences and knowledge about Two-Spirit identity. - Moderate Extension for Grades 8 12: Organize either an in-person or virtual field trip to visit a cultural center or museum showcasing Indigenous art and history, with a focus on Two-Spirit representation.